 None of that is real.

 There is a metaphorical wall (and probably a literal wall – it’s a big office) between the paid ads and organic sides of Google.

 They won’t let PPC affect organic results because that would make the search engine results pages (SERPs) decrease in quality.

 Google’s mission is to create the best possible search result for every query and rewarding advertisers with higher organic search rankings would work against that mission.

 However, there are some indirect influences that are out of Google’s control that will cause your paid and organic traffic to possibly intersect.

 Studies show that searchers who see an ad may be more likely to click an organic listing.
 Or, they may be more likely if they see a high ranking organic listing for an ad to click that ad.

-People who have seen an ad or a brand previously are more likely to click, engage, and convert.
+People who have seen an ad or a brand previously (perhaps on social media) are more likely to click, engage, and convert.
 It builds their brand association and then they’re more likely to click the conversion button.